 Improves Sleep Quality:

-Melatonin helps in signalling the brain to go into sleep mode so that you can fall asleep quickly and may increase overall sleep duration by shortening the time it takes to fall asleep.
+Melatonin helps in signalling the brain to get into sleep mode so that you can fall asleep quickly and may increase overall sleep duration by shortening the time it takes to fall asleep.
 This supplement promotes relaxation, which improves the quality of sleep, thereby reducing daytime sleepiness and fatigue.
-This aids in keeping you focused and sharp during the day.
+This helps you stay focused and sharp during the day.

-If one is exposed to blue light from digital devices or take anti-inflammatory medications or lead a stressful life, then one may have trouble relaxing or sleeping at night.
-Melatonin aids in regulating the body’s natural sleep cycle, which helps calm the body, mind and get one into sleep mode.
+If one is exposed to blue light from digital devices, takes anti-inflammatory medications, or leads a stressful life, then one may have trouble relaxing or sleeping at night.
+Melatonin aids in regulating the body’s natural sleep cycle, which helps calm the body and mind and get one into sleep mode.

-Scientific studies revealed that melatonin supplementation increased levels of gamma-aminobutyric acid (GABA) in certain parts of the brain.
+Scientific studies have revealed that melatonin supplementation increases levels of gamma-aminobutyric acid (GABA) in certain parts of the brain.
 Higher GABA levels can have a calming effect and reduce symptoms of anxiety.

 Regulates Sleep and Wake Cycles

-Melatonin helps regulate circadian rhythm and synchronise our sleep-wake cycle with night and day.
+Melatonin helps regulate circadian rhythm and synchronises our sleep-wake cycle with night and day.
 In doing so, it facilitates a transition to sleep and promotes consistent, quality rest.

-Melatonin has been found to speed up fat-burning and results in a higher metabolism.
+Melatonin has been found to speed up fat-burning and result in a higher metabolism.
 Therefore, individuals who make healthy lifestyle changes that result in better sleep patterns can produce higher levels of melatonin and fight off weight gain while accelerating weight loss.

-Unlike other sleep-drugs, Melatonin does not cause any withdrawal symptoms, hence it is safe to be consumed regularly.
+Unlike sleep-inducing drugs, Melatonin does not cause any withdrawal symptoms, hence is safe to consume regularly.
 It simply signals the brain to fall asleep and does not cause any habit or dependency.

-Sleep should not be a hurdle for people who want to explore the world- Melatonin is ideal for jet lags.
+Sleep should not be a hurdle for people who want to explore the world- Melatonin is ideal for jet lag.
 It helps one's circadian cycle adjust to the changes, thus preventing daytime sleepiness and other jet lag symptoms.
 Besides, it helps to relax and fall asleep when one is transitioning between time zones which reduces the body’s adjustment time.